-Every now and again, I do a post dedicated to Rome dining advice inspired by readers.
-In the past week I have gotten quite a few emails from incoming abroad students inquiring about budget dining in Rome, so I thought now would be a good time to share some tips.
+UPDATED FOR LATE 2017: In the past week I have gotten quite a few emails from travelers and abroad students inquiring about budget dining in Rome, so I thought now would be a good time to share some tips.
 My previous posts on the subject are way outdated, so here is a brand new list of places where you can eat very good food without breaking the bank (and don’t miss this post about sightseeing on the cheap):

 Forno Campo de’ Fiori: This legendary bakery serves some of the best pizza bianca in town (their other pizzas aren’t quite as satisfying).
 Sandwiches are served in the adjacent annex for around €4.

 Pizzarium: Rome’s best pizza by the slice isn’t always cheap—I once spent €40 on lunch–but if you stick to pizzas with simple toppings like potato and mozzarella or plain tomato, you can eat here for €5 or less.
 Just let the person serving you know that you don’t want to spend a lot, give an amount, and they will work with you.

 Mesob in Pigneto/Prenestino is one of the city’s best restaurants.
 Eat spectacular and authentic Ethiopian cuisine here for around €12 a head.

 You can save money shopping at markets (as opposed to supermarkets).
-Check out Piazza San Cosimato, Mercato di Campagna Amica, Roma Farmers’ Market, Mercato Esquilino, and Mercato di Testaccio, Mercato Trionfale, and the other 100 plus markets in town.
+Check out Piazza San Cosimato, Mercato Esquilino, and Mercato di Testaccio, Mercato Trionfale, and the other 100 plus markets in town.